 Ignore any scary stories about Social Security not being available at retirement.
 The truth is, the benefits for most ministers will remain largely intact for many years.

 The age for collecting the full Social Security benefit used to be 65-but no longer.
-Full retirement is gradually being increased from age 65 to 67.
-Here, by year of birth, is the age at which ministers can expect to collect the full Social Security retirement benefit:
+Full retirement is gradually being increased to age 67.
+Here, by year of birth, is the age at